If Your Holiday Season Seems to Be Racing By, Slow Down

 11. Retreat from the digital.

-I bet you knew this was coming!
-You can't be present for your life if you never spend time in the real world.
+You can't be present if you never spend time in the real world.
 So do at least one thing every day that doesn't require an internet connection.
-Read a book, take a walk without hooking up to an electronic device, write a note (with your hand, on paper), practice yoga, or make something.
+Read a book, take a walk without an electronic device, write a note (with your hand, on paper), practice yoga, or make something.

 As you've probably figured out, slowing down and being present is not just for the holiday season.
 Practice these strategies any time you need to stop racing around and show up for your life.
 See if they don't create more time, clarity, and peace every day.